-So, if you are going to perform a new painting job, it’s always advisable to get familiar with some hacks that can quickly help you get rid of paint odors or fumes quickly and easily out of house.
+So, if you are going to perform a new painting job, it’s always advisable to get familiar with some hacks that can quickly help you get rid of paint odors or fumes quickly and easily out of the house.
 This post is primarily for those who do not know how to get rid of paint smells

 The low-VOC paints may reduce the fumes, but it’s not an affordable option for everyone.
 While sometimes, you may fall in love with a paint that is not manufactured with a low or no VOC formula.

-Whatever might be the reason, you don’t have to fall victim to post-painting job with some household ingredients.
+Whatever might be the reason, you don’t have to fall victim to a post-painting job with some household ingredients.
 I am giving you a few ways to get rid of residual paint odor in your home.

 1. Baking Soda

 You can either fill shallow pieces of bowls with baking soda or place them around the room.
 Similar to charcoal, it also helps absorbs the paint odor.
-In case of carpeted rooms, you can sprinkle the baking soda over the carpets and let it sit overnight.
+In the case of carpeted rooms, you can sprinkle the baking soda over the carpets and let it sit overnight.

 This is one of the unique tricks on how to get rid of paint smell fast.
 Yes, candles have the ability to remove the toxicity of paint odor and absorb the solvent in the air that has flammable components.
 So, at first, you need to light a candle and then let it float in a bowl of water.
 You’ll feel the difference just after a few minutes.
 You need to stay careful and prevent anyone from knocking the candle and avoid an accident.